cavern

 Error Messages

-Along with the error message, the filename and line number of the offending line will be printed (or the filename for errors such as `file not found').
-The format of the filename and line number is that used by gcc, so if your editor can parse errors from gcc, you should be able to set it to allow you to jump to the file and line of each error.
+The format of the location data follows that used by the GCC compiler so if your text editor can parse errors from GCC then you should be able to set it to allow you to jump to the file and line of each error.